-The IV-D agency has determined that throughout the duration of the child's minority (or after the child has reached the age of majority), the noncustodial parent cannot pay support and shows no evidence of support potential because the noncustodial parent is verified to be institutionalized in a psychiatric facility, incarcerated, or to have a medically-verified total and permanent disability.
+• The IV-D agency has determined that throughout the duration of the child's minority (or after the child has reached the age of majority), the noncustodial parent cannot pay support and shows no evidence of support potential because the noncustodial parent is verified to be institutionalized in a psychiatric facility, incarcerated or to have a medically-verified total and permanent disability.
 The determination must be made and documented in METSS that no income or assets are available to the noncustodial parent above the subsistence level that can be levied or attached for support.

-Closure code in METSS, "AP" (Form-A598)
+Closure code in METSS, "AP" (Form A598)

-It has been determined through diligent inquiry that the noncustodial parent's sole source of income is from Supplement Security Income (SSI) payments made in accordance with sections 1601 et seq., of Title XVI of the Act, 42 U.S.C.
+• It has been determined through diligent inquiry that the noncustodial parent's sole source of income is from Supplement Security Income (SSI) payments made in accordance with sections 1601 et seq., of Title XVI of the Act, 42 U.S.C.
 1381 et seq. and that no child support payments have been made in the last twelve months.
 Diligent inquiry efforts must be notated in METSS.

-NOTE: Diligent inquiry shall include, but not be limited to, an interview with the noncustodial parent and an attempted interview with the custodial parent.
+NOTE: Diligent inquiry shall include, but not be limited to, two attempts to interview the non-custodial parent at least 72 hours apart and an attempted interview with the custodial parent.